trofimich/TwinCAT.OpenFramework/README.md

 - **Predefined device implementations**
   Includes digital and analog I/O; more standard device types such as axes are planned.

+- **Simulation mode for automation engine and devices**
+  Run your logic in simulation mode without the need for real hardware.

 - **Automatic exception logging**
   The automation engine automatically catches exceptions and logs them.